completejavascript/fcc-random-quote-machine/README.md

-# fcc-random-qoute-machine
+# fcc-random-quote-machine
-A freeCodeCamp project - Build a Random Qoute Machine
+A freeCodeCamp project - Build a Random Quote Machine